hearmonster/CP100_5_1001_Ex6a_07/readme.txt

+#CP100 v5 Unit 6 Solution 10 - Develop an SAP Fiori App for an on-premise OData API
+Requires a Neo Destination named "ZME_800" that contains the RMTSAMPLEFLIGHT Catalog Service

 #### SAP Fiori Master-Detail Application Template ####

 This is your copy of the "SAP Fiori Worklist Application" template - ready for your custom developments!